-1095-C forms are insane.
-We are with you on that one.
-Many of the resources out there to “help” us “simplify” the process are not quite doing the trick, so I’m laying out everything you need to know about 1095-C filing.
-More to come about the other pesky forms.
+1095-C forms have been one of the most complicated aspects of ACA compliance for us to assist with.
+Many of the resources out there to “help” us simplify the process are not quite doing the trick, so I’m laying out everything you need to know about 1095-C filing.

 Who fills this out?

 If you have over 100 Full Time Equivalents (FTEs), you have a 1095-C form due February 28, 2016, if you’re filing on paper, or March 31, 2016, if you’re filing electronically.
 Between 50 and 100 employees do not have to worry about ACA reporting until 2017.
 Under 50 is not responsible for any ACA reporting.
 It is the employer’s responsibility to have these forms completed on behalf of each employee.